GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/wordpress/cloudrun/README.md

 **Note**: This example has been built for this particular Docker image.
 If you decide to use another one, this example might not work (or you can edit the variables in the Terraform files).

-#### Step 2: Deploy resources
+### Step 2: Prepare the variables

 Once you have the required information, head back to your cloned repository.
 Make sure you’re in the directory of this tutorial (where this README is in).

 Configure the Terraform variables in your `terraform.tfvars` file.
 See [terraform.tfvars.sample](terraform.tfvars.sample) as starting point - just copy it to `terraform.tfvars` and edit the latter.
 See the variables documentation below.

+**Notes**:
+1. If you will want to change your admin password later on, please note that it will only work in the admin interface of Wordpress, but not with redeploying with Terraform, since Wordpress writes that password into the database upon installation and ignores the environment variables (that you can change with Terraform) after that.
-**Note**: If you have the [domain restriction org. policy](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains) on your organization, you have to edit the `cloud_run_invoker` variable and give it a value that will be accepted in accordance to your policy.
+2. If you have the [domain restriction org. policy](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains) on your organization, you have to edit the `cloud_run_invoker` variable and give it a value that will be accepted in accordance to your policy.

+### Step 3: Deploy resources

 Initialize your Terraform environment and deploy the resources: